PatrickImperato/aireliabilitydebrief/README.md

 → Objective Detection
 → Constrained Debrief Generation
 → Schema Validation
 → Evaluation and Scoring

-Each layer isolates model behavior so every output can be traced to its source data.
+Each layer isolates model behavior so every output can be traced back to source data.

 Architecture description